torque-foxes/crypto-payment-poc/README.md

 Read the ["Vagrant" Confluence page](https://silverstripe.atlassian.net/wiki/spaces/DEV/pages/401506576/Vagrant) for setup and usage details.

+#### Windows environments

+Because Windows can't handle symlinks, an additional step when transpiling dependencies is needed.
+Transpiled dependencies need to be copied from the dist directory to the public resources directory.
+This will automatically be done when you run `yarn watch` with the transpiled dependencies being copied to the default `public\_resources` directory.
+To change the destination directory, redefine the `publicResourcesFolder` variable in `webpack.mix.js`.

 ## Robots.txt

 Default robots.txt example file.
 Remember to update the sitemap location.